Rochester Faculty Led: Archaeology Field School - Smiths Island, Bermuda

 Prior archaeological experience or knowledge of early American history is not required!

-We will stay in St. George’s Grammar School.
-Which overlooks the Town Harbour and is located near the site of Bermuda’s 1722 Government House.
+We will stay in Block House, an 18th-century building located at the center of St. George’s.
 Housing and food are included in the program cost, but students may have to cook their own meals.
 Bermuda is very expensive: most food is imported and rents are very high.
 There will be a certain element of “roughing it” to keep the field school affordable.
 That said, you will be living in the oldest town in English America and a short walk away from four beaches.
-Program Costs are $4,950

 Most students enroll in HIS 299 (Field and Research Methods in Archaeology)

-and earn 6 University of Rochester credits.
-Students with prior archaeological field experience can take HIS 399, Advanced Field Methods
+and earn 4 University of Rochester credits.
+Students with prior archaeological field experience can take HIS 398 (Advanced Field Methods)

 Scholarship for Summer 2018!